Jimi Mbaye: Later works

 Mbaye recorded six top-selling major-label albums with N'Dour before taking a leave of absence to record his own solo album, released in 1997, "Dakar Heart".
-Recorded at N'Dour's Studio Xippi, "Dakar Heart" features N'Dour's band "Super Etoile".
-Mbaye is back at N'Dour's side and is very much an integral part of Youssou's "Super Etoile" band these days.
-In fact, Youssou often travels abroad with only Mbaye as acoustic guitar accompanist, as he did in June, 1998 for performances in Paris as guests of Brazilian performer Gilberto Gil at the Olympia Theatre.
+Recorded at N'Dour's Studio Xippi, "Dakar Heart" features N'Dour's band "Super Étoile".
+Mbaye was back at N'Dour's side and very much an integral part of Youssou's "Super Étoile" band.
+In fact, Youssou often traveled abroad with only Mbaye as acoustic guitar accompanist, as he did in June, 1998 for performances in Paris as guests of Brazilian performer Gilberto Gil at the Olympia Theatre.

-A member of Youssou N'Dour's Super Etoile Band since 1979, Mbaye is one of Senegal's most influential guitarists.
-Often compared to Jimi Hendrix and Robert Johnson, Mbaye has forged a unique blend of traditional Senegalese roots music and American pop and R&B. Recording a solo album, Dakar Heart, with help from Super Etoile Band musicians in 1997, Mbaye showcased his inventive, kora-derived guitar playing and singing in Wolof, English, and French.
-Billboard called him "a prodigious world talent," while Rhythm referred to him as "one of Senegal's most exciting musicians."
-Music has played an ongoing role in Mbaye's life.
+A member of Youssou N'Dour's Super Étoile Band from 1979 onwards, Mbaye was one of Senegal's most influential guitarists.
+Often compared to Jimi Hendrix and Robert Johnson, Mbaye forged a unique blend of traditional Senegalese roots music and American pop and R&B. Recording a solo album, Dakar Heart, with help from Super Étoile Band musicians in 1997, Mbaye showcased his inventive, kora-derived guitar playing and singing in Wolof, English, and French.
+Billboard called him "a prodigious world talent", while Rhythm referred to him as "one of Senegal's most exciting musicians".
+Music played an ongoing role in Mbaye's life.
 As a youngster, he performed on a self-invented instrument made from discarded garbage cans and nylon fishing line in the streets of Dakar.
 By the age of 20, he had graduated to a Fender Stratocaster electric guitar.
-Mbaye continues to be the backbone of N'Dour's band.
-In addition to co-writing the 1994 single "Mame Bamba," he has made valuable contributions to six N'Dour recordings.
-Mbaye and N'Dour have increasingly performed as a duo.
+Mbaye continued to be the backbone of N'Dour's band.
+In addition to co-writing the 1994 single "Mame Bamba", he made valuable contributions to six N'Dour recordings.
+Mbaye and N'Dour increasingly performed as a duo.
 In 1998, they opened the show for Brazilian guitarist Gilberto Gil at the Olympic Theater in Paris.

-Mbaye is one of Africa's greatest guitarists.
-He has played in Youssou N'dour's Super Etoile since 1979.
-Now he has a solo album, Dakar Heart, on which he sings as well as plays guitar.
+Mbaye was one of Africa's greatest guitarists.
+He played in Youssou N'dour's Super Étoile from 1979 onwards.
+He made a solo album, Dakar Heart, on which he sings as well as plays guitar.
 The album is available from Shanachie Records, catalog #64094.
 In Europe, it's distributed by BMG France.

 Dakar Heart skillfully blends Senegalese mbalax with American pop & R&B for a powerful new sound.